getpelican/pelican/docs/getting_started.rst

 ----------------

-You also can use the `pelican-quickstart` script to start a new blog in seconds, by just answering few questions.
+You also can use the `pelican-quickstart` script to start a new blog in seconds by just answering a few questions.
 Just run `pelican-quickstart` and you're done!
 (Added in Pelican 3.0)

 Pages